amidaware/trmm-docs/docs/contributing_community_scripts.md

 !!!info
     This is so that at a glance you can see if there is already a script with that function, and you can avoid duplication of functionality.

-### Name field (in community_scripts.json)
+### Name Field (in community_scripts.json)

 Consider they are viewed in 3 different locations:

-Script Manager
+**Script Manager**

 - List View (sortable by any column)

 - Folder View (Grouped by Categories)

-Run or Add script
+**Run or Add Script**

-- Running scripts manually or adding tasks (or adding in Automation Manager)
+- Running scripts manually or adding tasks (or adding in Automation Manager).

 !!!info
-    A good max length is 50-60 chars or less for display in these 3 locations
+    A good max length is 50-60 chars or less for display in these 3 locations.

-Make sure your Name roughly follows the order of file naming as above
+Make sure your Name roughly follows the order of file naming as above.

 ```text
 Category or Function - What It Does
 ```

- Consider how the alphabetic sort will affect display
+ Consider how the alphabetic sort will affect display.

 ![json_name_examples](images/community_scripts_name_field_example1.png)

-### json field names
+### JSON Field Names

 Example